GM Ceases Operation in Venezuela as Plant Is Seized -- 2nd Update

 Mr. Maduro has repeatedly said that every idled plant would be "recuperated by the Revolution."

 In 2014, GM's rival Ford Motor Co. wrote off $1 billion of assets that it held in unconvertible Venezuelan currency.
-Ford's Venezuelan plant, which is now also idled, is no longer featured on its corporate balance sheet.
+Ford's Venezuelan plant, which is now also idled, is no longer featured in its consolidated financial results.

 The corporate exodus from Venezuela is a striking reversal for an oil country that defined Latin American conspicuous consumption to the world through its lavish soap operas.